THE ULTIMATE GUIDE TO GERMAN JOB INTERVIEWS

 If they ask you a question during the interview and you don’t know the answer, just say that you don’t know or you don’t have experience in that area as of yet.
 You can even go on to say that you learn fast and are open to educating yourself more on the subject.

-It’s important to know that it’s not a personal weakness to not know something or to not have the related experience.
-The people interviewing you will truly appreciate your honesty and the fact that you didn’t lie about your knowledge, experiences, or accomplishments.
+It’s important to know that it’s not a weakness to not know something or to not have the related experience just yet.
+The people interviewing you will appreciate your honesty and the fact that you didn’t lie about your knowledge, experiences, or accomplishments.

 I further strongly advise against lying or exaggerating (forget that “Fake it until make you it” idealogy), as any skilled interviewer will be able to see that right away.
 They could also find out that you were dishonest later on, after talking to your references or conducting a more thorough investigation of your background.
 Such deception could cost you the job.